MicrosoftDocs/dynamics-365-ai/ai-docs/sales/configure-who-knows-whom.md

 ## Opt out of the connection graph

-As a user, you can always choose to opt out of the connection graph if you don't want Sales Insights to analyze your communication and collaboration data.<!--note from editor: Edit okay?
-I'm not sure what the "such as" clause meant to say here.-->
+As a user, you can always choose to opt out of the connection graph if you don't want Sales Insights to analyze your communication and collaboration data.

 >[!NOTE]
 >You can only opt out of the connection graph if your Office 365 organization is in the EMEA or Asia Pacific global geography.
 More information: [Datacenter locations](https://docs.microsoft.com/microsoft-365/enterprise/o365-data-locations?view=o365-worldwide#data-center-locations)